azizsaif899/nexus/docs/FIGMA_API_INTEGRATION.md

 2.  **Figma File ID:** This is the unique identifier for your Figma design file.
 You can find it in the URL of your Figma file:
     *   `https://www.figma.com/file/{FILE_ID}/Your-File-Name`

-## ⚙️ **How It Works**
+## ⚙️ **How It Works (One-Way Sync)**

-The integration is handled by a dedicated service in the backend (`FigmaIntegrationService`).
+The integration is designed as a one-way data flow: **from Figma to Code**.
+Changes made directly to the code will **NOT** be synced back to Figma.
+This ensures design consistency.

-1.  **API Endpoint:** A request is sent to the `POST /api/figma/sync-components` endpoint in our backend.
+1.  **Design in Figma:** The designer creates or updates components in the main Figma file.
-2.  **Figma API Call:** The `FigmaIntegrationService` uses the configured API Key and File ID to fetch the entire structure of the Figma file as a JSON object.
+2.  **Trigger Sync:** A developer triggers the sync process via an API endpoint (`POST /api/figma/sync-components`).
-3.  **JSON Parsing:** The service then parses this large JSON object, looking for a specific page named **"Design System"**.
-Inside this page, it identifies all top-level elements marked as **Components**.
+3.  **Fetch from Figma API:** The backend service uses the API Key and File ID to **read** the structure of the Figma file as a JSON object.
-4.  **Structure Transformation:** Each Figma component node is transformed from the complex Figma format into a simplified, abstract structure that represents a React component (e.g., its name, children, and basic properties).
+4.  **Parse & Transform:** The service parses the JSON, looking for components, and transforms their properties into a simplified structure.
-5.  **Code Generation:** This abstract structure is then passed to a code generator, which creates the corresponding React component code (JSX) as a string.
+5.  **Generate Code:** This structure is used to generate the corresponding React component code (JSX) as a string.
-6.  **File Creation (Next Step):** The generated code string is then ready to be written into a `.tsx` file within the project's component library (e.g., `packages/shared-ui/src/components/generated/`).
+6.  **Write to Files (Next Step):** The generated code is then ready to be written into `.tsx` files in the project's component library.

 ## 🚀 **Workflow for Designers & Developers**

 1.  **Designer:** Creates or updates a component in the **"Design-System"** page in the main Figma file.
+This is the single source of truth.
-2.  **Developer:** Runs a command or clicks a button in the app's admin dashboard that triggers the `sync-components` API endpoint.
+2.  **Developer:** Runs a command or clicks a button to trigger the `sync-components` API endpoint.
-3.  **Automation:** The backend service fetches the changes, generates the new component code, and saves it as a file in the project.
+3.  **Automation:** The backend service fetches the changes, generates the new component code, and saves it as a file.
 4.  **Developer:** Reviews the newly generated component and integrates it into the application.

 ## 🔧 **Configuration**